The purpose of language

 “a systematic means of communicating ideas or feelings by the use of conventionalized signs, sounds, gestures, or marks having understood meanings”.

 But is it the only one?
 Certainly not.
-We use the language for other purposes too.
+We use the language for other purposes, too.

 Imagine you are in a bar in, let’s say in Tokyo, and you spend an evening talking to your friends.
 You’re not ‘communicating’.
 You’re rarely communicating.
 You’re not presenting them with any information that changes their belief systems.
 You’re simply engaged in a kind of social play.
 You’re establishing social relations and creating warm interactions or determining your relationship with someone or whatever.
 This is the social function.
-I agree that this could be considered a derivative of communication, but communicate and socialize are not always the same thing.
+I agree that this could be considered a derivative of communication, but communication and socialising are not always the same thing.

 Language is the blood of the soul into which thoughts run and out of which they grow.